beeware/briefcase/docs/en/how-to/building/external-apps.md

-If Briefcase's configuration options are not sufficient for your requirements, you can either fork the template used by Briefcase and use the [`template`][] option to point at your custom template; or you can [submit a pull request to Briefcase](how-to/contribute/code) to support your customization use case.
+If Briefcase's configuration options are not sufficient for your requirements, you can either fork the template used by Briefcase and use the [`template`][] option to point at your custom template; or you can [submit a pull request to Briefcase][contribute] to support your customization use case.

 ## Packaging an external app